imsoumya18/upsc_bot/README.md

 </p>

 <p>
-  <b>HOWEVER,</b> if you are preparing for UPSC Civil Service Examination too, then you know the need of daily newspaper reading, as it carries a major weightage in Current Affairs section.
-And like most of the aspirants, you may also download the PDF of the newspaper by visiting some websites.
+  <b>HOWEVER,</b> if you are preparing for UPSC Civil Service Examination too, then you know the need of daily newspaper and magazine reading, as it carries a major weightage in Current Affairs section.
+And like most of the aspirants, you may also download the PDF of the newspaper, magazine by visiting some websites.
 Why waste time searching on Google?
 Here is a quick solution.
 </p>

-**JUST ADD THIS BOT TO YOUR SERVER & TYPE '--hindu'.
-VOILA!!😎**
+**JUST ADD THIS BOT TO YOUR SERVER & TYPE '--hindu' FOR DAILY THE HINDU NEWSPAPER & '--yojana' FOR MONTHLY YOJANA MAGAZINE.
+LET'S GET SMARTER!!😎**

 Type '--help' for help